jear/median/driver/01_ubuntu_nvidia_driver_install.md

 - kernel param : nomodeset fsck.mode=skip pci=realloc=off
 - openssh server

+The following is an example using the Ubuntu packages

+Another way is to use runfiles provided by nvidia, for all linux distros...

 ```
 /!\  Warning, do not install nvidia driver, do not blacklist nouveau... the following will do it for you.